dysnix/kube-registry/README.md

 ### Creating S3 Bucket

 First of all, we need to create an S3 bucket located in the same region where your cluster is set up.
-Let's name it "*s3-storage*".
+Lets name it "*s3-storage*".
 We also assume you are familiar with AWS S3 interface and creating it should not be a problem.

 &nbsp;